 - Biological: This method is not usually recommended for control of this species.
 Grazing is not an eradication tool but is helpful in suppressing the plant and reducing spread in certain circumstances.
 You must remember that Japanese knotweed has an extensive rhizome system that will not be grazed.
 The psyllid bug Aphalara itadori was released in England in 2010.
 The effectiveness of this species at reducing the vigour of Japanese knotweed is still being assessed.
 There are no current plans to release this species in Ireland or Northern Ireland until more information is available.
 It is illegal to release any non-native animal into the wild in both Ireland and Northern Ireland without a licence.

 - CABI weed biocontrol summaries May 2015

 - Herbicides can be applied using a range of suitable applicators such as a knapsack sprayer.
 Control is easier if dead winter stems are tidied over the winter months to assist with access before growth commences i.e. to prevent tripping on them or them interfering with your knapsack lance.
 It is advised to leave the cane in situ to reduce the risk of spread to other sites.
 Be careful to avoid spreading knotweed crowns when tidying dead canes.
 Application in sensitive vegetation areas is best achieved by stem injection or weed wiper.

 - Remember that it is illegal to dump Japanese knotweed waste in the countryside.

 - It is illegal to plant or otherwise cause Japanese knotweed to grow.
-Hence you should be careful to ensure that you do not cause further spread.

 - To move soil in the Republic of Ireland that contains Japanese knotweed will require a license from NPWS.